some-natalie/some-natalie/_posts/2023-07-21-stop-saying-just-use-firecracker.md

 excerpt: "Using things for what they're meant for empowers teams at scale - and also, how to avoid death by a thousand cuts along the path of shoving VMs into systems designed for containers."
 ---

 Please stop saying "just use [Firecracker](https://firecracker-microvm.github.io/)" when faced with a container security challenge.
 It's a fabulously cool technology.
 It's got great use cases - it's the foundation of AWS Lambda and it's on [GitHub](https://github.com/firecracker-microvm/firecracker) and written in 🦀 Rust 🦀 so it's super cool.
-A whole herd of SaaS providers now offer it as a managed service as well.
-We’re all glossing over two fundamental problems.
+A whole herd of SaaS providers now offer it as a managed service as well.[^1]  We’re all glossing over two fundamental problems.

 1. Not every container use case works well in a micro-VM out of the box. 🙊
 2. Micro-VMs don’t solve all your container security problems. 😱